Reddit Bans R/Watchpeopledie And R/Gore Following New Zealand Mosque Shootings

 In the wake of the mosque shootings which took place in Christchurch, New Zealand, aggregation and discussion website Reddit has decided to ban two popular subreddits — categories or subsidiary threads — due to inappropriate content.

 As reported by Buzzfeed News, Reddit has removed two popular subreddits less than a day after a gunman killed 50 people at two mosques located within the New Zealand town of Christchurch.
 The killer live streamed the incident to Facebook, which allowed some users to capture the live stream before Facebook staff were able to take it down.
-Unfortunately, some users took it upon themselves to various social media platforms, including Twitter, YouTube, and Reddit.
+Unfortunately, some users took it upon themselves to post it on various social media platforms, including Twitter, YouTube, and Reddit.

 As a result, Reddit chose to remove the /r/watchpeopledie and /r/gore subreddits.
 While these subreddits have existed for years, they have come under fire by critics and Redditors alike, as members on both subreddits have been known to share extremely graphic and violent material.